By Anna Gay on | No Comments

 Step 5.
-Make sure that in the box next to the word Gradient, the color goes from transparent to solid black.
+Make sure that the color goes from transparent to solid black in the box next to the word Gradient.
 Then, set the Style to Radial.
 You can change the Angle settings, but generally, 90 degrees works perfectly.
-You can also set the Scale to change the intensity of the gradient.
+You can also set the Scale to adjust the intensity of the gradient.
 Subtle is usually best for vignettes, so I increased the Scale to 347%.

 Step 6.
 Once you add your Photoshop vignette, your image will be slightly darker on the edges, and more than likely, the effect will be too heavy.
 To blend the vignette and for it to appear more natural, change the Blending Mode of your layer to either Soft Light or Overlay, and reduce the opacity:

 Here is the before/after using the Gradient Fill tool.
 As you can see, the effect is minimal, which is generally what you want to strive for with a vignette.
 You do not want the vignette to stand out at all; you simply want it to make your subject pop!